Make paper dog or puppy boxes for fun! These make great gifts, too!

-Inspiration for these paper dog boxes came from paper-replika, who made some super cute printable dog papertoys a while back and shared them under a Creative Commons license.
-I converted their basic design to the Cricut and make my own design tweaks — a longer body (my dogs have long tube bodies!), more rounded features (because puppies are soft!), bigger heads (because big heads are cute), different ears and tails, and extra things like collars and tags!
+Inspiration for these paper dog boxes came from paper-replika, who made some super cute printable dog paper toys a while back and shared them under a Creative Commons license.
+I converted their basic design to the Cricut and made my own design tweaks — a longer body (my dogs have long tube bodies!), more rounded features (because puppies are soft!), bigger heads (because big heads are cute), different ears and tails, and extra things like collars and tags!

-Then I thought this papertoy would be even better if it were a box!
-So I designed a trapezoidal box that fits under under the dog.
+Then I thought this paper toy would be even better if it were a box!
+So I designed a trapezoidal box that fits under the dog.
 But if you don’t want or need this to be a box, you can just make paper dogs and puppies that stand on their own.

 So now let me show you how to make paper dog boxes!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.